geoSurge <> Google Cloud stakeholder record

-One year-plus of goodwill, restarts, handoffs, and no executable partnership.
+One year-plus of goodwill, restarts, handoffs, and no accountable owner.

 8+Google stakeholders involved across handoffs and restarts.

 geoSurge engaged in good faith.
-The company repeatedly gave Google strategic context, product demos, usage details, fundraising context, AI workload detail, and executive time.
+The company repeatedly gave Google strategic context, product demos, architecture detail, fundraising context, AI workload detail, and executive time.

 Google repeatedly restarted discovery.
-Each stakeholder transition created another round of context-setting rather than producing a concrete, executable commercial package.
+Each stakeholder transition created another round of context-setting rather than producing a stable execution path.

 geoSurge is now preparing migration options.
-The current path is to engage consultants to plan a move away from GCP unless Google materially changes the economics and operating cadence immediately.
+The current path is to engage consultants to plan a move away from GCP and evaluate AWS as the execution partner.

 Interactive Timeline

-Filter by stakeholder to see how ownership shifted and how geoSurge repeatedly responded to changes by re-explaining context, providing more data, and keeping Google in the process.
+Filter by stakeholder to see how ownership shifted and how geoSurge repeatedly responded to changes by re-explaining context, providing more detail, and keeping Google in the process.

 Mar / Apr 2025